mattrussi/gitlab-com-runbooks/howto/oncall.md

 ### On-call issues

-First check [the on-call issues](https://gitlab.com/gitlab-com/infrastructure/issues?scope=all&utf8=%E2%9C%93&state=all&label_name[]=oncall) to familiarize yourself with what has been happening lately.
+First check [the on-call issues][on-call-issues] to familiarize yourself with what has been happening lately.
+Also, keep an eye on the [#production][slack-production] and [#incident-management][slack-incident-management] channels for discussion around any on-going issues.

 ### Alerts

 Start by checking how many alerts are in flight right now

 -   go to the [fleet overview dashboard](https://dashboards.gitlab.net/dashboard/db/fleet-overview) and check the number of Active Alerts, it should be 0.
 If it is not 0
-    -   go to the alerts dashboard and check what is [being triggered](https://prometheus.gitlab.com/alerts) each alert here should point you to the right runbook to fix it.
+    -   go to the alerts dashboard and check what is [being triggered](https://prometheus.gitlab.com/alerts) and watch the [#alerts][slack-alerts], [#alerts-general][slack-alerts-general], and [#alerts-gstg][slack-alerts-gstg] channels for alert notifications; each alert here should point you to the right runbook to fix it.
     -   if they don't, you have more work to do.
     -   be sure to create an issue, particularly to declare toil so we can work on it and suppress it.